Customer Service Automation

 Pro: Streamlining.
 Automated systems can help improve workflow for your team.
 Scripted responses to common questions or issues will save your agents time by eliminating the need for them to respond to FAQs.
 Additionally, automated task prioritization and attribution, including follow-up messages and status reports to waiting customers, can save days of work annually, and free up your agents to perform more pressing and complex duties.

-How Some Companies are Currently Leveraging Customer Service Automation
+How Some Companies Are Currently Leveraging Customer Service Automation

 Here are some practical examples of how real companies are using automated customer service to their advantage.

-3. Beloved by crafters everywhere, JOANN subscribes to Gladly’s services, for a radically personal customer service experience which strikes the right balance between automation and interpersonal communication.
+1. Beloved by crafters everywhere, JOANN subscribes to Gladly’s services for a radically personal customer service experience which strikes the right balance between automation and interpersonal communication.
 8 different communication channels are built into the program, meaning that customers will never have to repeat themselves when moving from AI messages to human voice conversations.
 The system additionally auto-sorts and prioritizes customer inquiries, reducing JOANN’s email backlog by 93%, and their email response times by 70%.

-How You can Implement Customer Service Automation Today
+How You Can Implement Customer Service Automation Today

 Work with a confidence scoring mechanism.
 Especially early on in your AI journey, you’ll want to know how your customers feel about your automated systems.
 If it’s good, great!
 If it’s neutral, also great!
-If it’s bad, you may want to rethink your approach, or your demographic.
-This also helps your AI to recognize when a customer is frustrated, and whether to then forward them to a human representative.
+If it’s bad, you may want to rethink your approach or your demographic.
+This also helps your AI to recognize when a customer is frustrated, and whether to then forward them to a human agent.

 Share